OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Migrating a VM Between Datastores
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On a VM migration, target datastore can be changed.
+On a VM migration, the target datastore can be changed.
 Disks belonging to the VM will be migrated to the target datastore.
 This is useful for rebalancing resources usage among datastores.

 Requirements (both cold and live migrations)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Every Datastore that is used by the VM needs to exist in both vCenter clusters and OpenNebula clusters
+* Every datastore that is used by the VM needs to exist in both vCenter clusters and OpenNebula clusters

 Usage (CLI)
 ^^^^^^^^^^^